mathinking/mathinking.github.io/_posts/2021-03-24-back-to-blogging.md

 ---
 layout: single
 title:  "Back to blogging"
-excerpt: 20 years later, I am back <br/>in the blogosphere
+excerpt: Long time no see.
+I am now back in the blogosphere
 date:   2021-03-24 14:15:00 +0100
 categories: [blog, en]
 toc: false